JimWid/AI_Rubiks_Cube_Solver/README.md

-# AI Rubiks Cube Solver (Rubiks Cube Detector so Far)
+# AI Rubiks Cube Solver (Rubiks Cube Detector with Color Recognition so Far)
-This project provides a real-time Rubik's Cube detector built using the YOLOv5 object detection framework and a custom-trained model.
-It utilizes your webcam feed to identify and highlight Rubik's Cubes in real-time.
+This project provides a real-time Rubik's Cube detector with color recognition built using the YOLOv5 object detection framework and a custom-trained model.
+It utilizes your webcam feed to identify and highlight Rubik's Cubes and its color in real-time.
 # Features
-Real-time Detection: Detects Rubik's Cubes live from your webcam feed.
+Real-time Detection: Detects Rubik's Cubes and its color live from your webcam feed.
 YOLOv5 Powered: Leverages the efficient and accurate YOLOv5 architecture.
 Custom Trained Model: Utilizes a specifically trained model (best.pt) optimized for Rubik's Cube detection.
 # Getting Started